TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 21/John 21.16.md

 ---

-He saith to him again a second time, Simon, [son] of John, lovest thou me?
-He saith unto him, Yea, Lord; thou knowest that I love thee.
-He saith unto him, Tend my sheep.
+He said to him again a second time, "Simon, son of Jonah, do you love me?"
+He said to him, "Yes, Lord; you know that I have affection for you."
+He said to him, "Tend my sheep."